 Long-term support and monitoring success

-We work with our project partners over several years to establish sustainable care together.
-We help them to determine the next logical project development steps – such as training sessions for local staff or the purchase of new equipment.
-In doing so, we lay an important foundation for ongoing further professionalization of the audiological care.
+We work with our project partners over several years to establish sustainable care.
+Together, we determine the next logical project development steps to ensure ongoing professionalization of the provided audiological care.
 For the monitoring of success, each of our cooperation partners is obliged to submit a comprehensive report twice a year, containing precise details on the progress of the project and their use of donations.